 +Direct bank-partner network access

-+Multi-bank routing on Enterprise
++Multi-bank routing available on Enterprise

 Trade-offs

-−Longer onboarding (4-8 weeks)
+−Longer onboarding (4-8 weeks per bank selection)

 −Smaller customer base than Unit